stevenwinter-dev/simon/README.md

 - Getting the timings for the button flashes was my first major hurdle.
 Adding `setTimeout()` methods provided control over these timing issues.

 - The complexity of my function chaining was another challenge.
-Many functions, like the `youWin()` function envoke others, such as `showCardChoices() cardArrFunc() showDeck() hideCardChoices()`.
+Many functions, like the `youWin()` function invoke others, such as `showCardChoices() cardArrFunc() showDeck() hideCardChoices()`.
 The solution was to write clean, concise functions that interact easily with others.
 Having each function serve a very specific purpose rather than a few functions trying to do everything.

 - The `cardArrFunc()` function was intended to add one card to the deck.
 There was a challenging bug that would frequently add duplicates of cards starting on level three.
 The fact that it wasn't consistent and that it didn't begin until a later level made solving this problem quite difficult.
 Ultimately, I decided to rework how I displayed the deck, only calling the `cardArrFunc()` function once, at the end of the game.
 Sacrificing some interesting complexity in favor of simplicity, in this case, made the game work better.

 ## Unsolved problems

 - Currently, their are many `setTimeout()` methods that should be converted to asynchronous functions.
 This would require a substantial rework but will provide cleaner code and improved scalability.
 Many functions, such as `levelChange() youWin()` were written based on the `setTimeout()` layout.
 This created some clutter in the code that is not ideal.
-Upon completion of the asynchronous converstion, many of these functions could be cleaned up.
+Upon completion of the asynchronous conversion, many of these functions could be cleaned up.

 - Showing the deck throughout different points in the game.
-The fact that `nextLevel()` is a recursive function that, originially, called the `showDeck()` function created duplicate cards.
+The fact that `nextLevel()` is a recursive function that, originally, called the `showDeck()` function created duplicate cards.
 The way the `nextLevel()` function is designed, which coordinates with much of the other logic of this game, makes fixing this issue difficult.
 A substantial redesign of game logic will be needed to correct this.
-Currently, as noted above, the `showDeck()` function is only showed at the end of the game to prevent this problem from occuring.
+Currently, as noted above, the `showDeck()` function is only showed at the end of the game to prevent this problem from occurring.

 ![hearthstone simon](https://i.imgur.com/uReO3bX.png)